 Thirdlane Connect can be enabled/disabled for each User Extension at any time by selecting/unselecting the "Thirdlane Connect enabled" checkbox Extensions and Contacts -> User Extensions -> (Edit User Extension) -> Basic Settings tab

 Note that User Extensions with Thirdlane Connect enabled can be configured in two modes:

 - SIP Phone.
 In this mode, Thirdlane Connect will monitor your office SIP phone and provide visual representation of the call state for the calls made or received via that device, as well as provide basic call control.
 Note that this option will only affect calls via PBX from/to numeric destinations, i.e. calls to extensions, PSTN numbers, feature codes, etc and that direct calls between Thirdlane Connect users and group video calls will still be made via the Thirdlane Connect application.

-- WebRTC.
+- Connect.
 In this mode, Thirdlane Connect will make and receive all calls using "self" - acting as a softphone and providing all the call control functions.

 If option "Allow Thirdlane Connect users switch between WebRTC and SIP" is set, Thirdlane Connect users are allowed to toggle these modes directly in Thirdlane Connect.
 Alternatively, the mode can be set by the administrator, in which case Thirdlane Connect users will have to restart Thirdlane Connect for the option to take effect.

 Note that when a user's mode is switched from SIP Phone to WebRTC, Opus (high quality low bandwidth codec supported by WebRTC) is automatically enabled; when a user is switched from WebRTC to SIP Phone, Opus codec is disabled as it is not supported by common desk phones.

 Letting Users know about Thirdlane Connect